fix

 Alex Hewko

 Compliance isn’t an option anymore.
-37% of companies are planning to adhere to ISO 27001 in the next 1-2 years, making it the second most popular compliance framework.
+37% of companies plan to adhere to ISO 27001 in the next 1-2 years, making it the second most popular compliance framework.
 And it doesn’t come in at a small price tag either.
 Between hiring auditors, implementing new processes, adopting systems to track all your documents in, and getting your security posture up to par - the average cost of getting your ISO 27001 compliance certification is around $40,000 and beyond, depending on the size of your company.
 So what’s the return on investment (ROI) of ISO 27001 compliance?
 And what’s the difference between opting in for penetration testing versus an alternative security testing approach for your compliance?
-Well, read on - we’ll tell you exactly how penetration testing increases the ROI of your ISO 27001 compliance!
+Well, read on - we’ll tell you exactly how penetration testing increases your ISO 27001 compliance ROI!

-ISO 27001 is an international compliance framework that proves a company’s ability to protect and securely manage their customer’s sensitive data.
-The most recently revised version of ISO 27001 launched in 2022, meaning any companies who were certified for the previous version (ISO 27001:2013) have a three-year transition period over to the latest framework.
+ISO 27001 is an international compliance framework proving a company’s ability to protect and securely manage their customers' sensitive data.
+Discover how penetration testing increases your ROI of ISO 27001 compliance by enhancing security measures.
+The most recently revised version of ISO 27001 was launched in 2022, meaning any companies who were certified for the previous version (ISO 27001:2013) have a three-year transition period over to the latest framework.
 Sister frameworks, ISO 27000 and ISO 27002 cover general information technology (IT) security and specific information security controls, respectively.

 The obvious reason why a lot of companies adhere to ISO 27001 is because of the actual reduced risk.
 Chief Financial Officers (CFOs) love to invest in security activities that directly mitigate risks, as it has a lot of benefits for productivity and cost savings.
 When calculating the ROI of ISO 27001 and penetration testing efforts to your CFO, consider these tips for proposing your investment!